saddleback-computer-science-club/saddleback-computer-science-club.github.io/content/contributing/collaboration.md

 Once you follow those steps all you have left to do is wait.
 Reviewers will be notified of the new request and either accept it, fix errors, or possibly question you regarding the changes.

+## Organizing Tasks

+Any long-term and multi-person tasks will be managed through a GitHub project board [here](https://github.com/orgs/saddleback-computer-science-club/projects/2/views/1).
+This will soon (hopefully) be synced with a trello board for easier accessibility.
+If you don't have any ideas of what to work on and are interested in helping out, feel free to check out the tasks and help with one.

 ## Putting It All Together

 To help you understand everything above, here's what an example workflow might look like for the creation of a hypothetical python dictionary guide.
 This will be done collaboratively between two developers, **Dev 1** and **Dev 2** over the course of a few days.